AlexTsimba/Domivka_store/README.md

 ```

 This command will initiate the build process and deploy the generated files to your GitHub Pages site, using the same configuration as the automated process.
-Please be aware that running this command will replace the currently deployed version of your app, so make sure to thoroughly test your changes before deploying manually.

 ## Contributing